lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 "Infrastructure, assemble!"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using all described hints gives you flexible control on each level of
+Using all the described hints, you’ll get flexible control on each level of
 your environments.
 Competent separation of your infrastructure code
-will allow you update any part of infrastructure safely, with minimum
+will allow you to update any part of the infrastructure safely, with minimum
-risks and lowest affect on other parts of service.
+risks and lowest effect on other parts of the service.

 Sources
 -------